solita/solita.github.com/_posts/2013-01-03-polyglot-programming.md

 layout: post
 title: Polyglot programming
 author: harmia
-excerpt: To render more natural and simpler solutions by combining the best solutions available from different programming languages and paradigms.
+excerpt: The idea of polyglot programming is to render more natural and simpler solutions by combining the best solutions available from different programming languages and paradigms.
 tags: Polyglot programming, poly-paradigm programming, multi-language programming, cross-language programming
 ---